Gaither High School

-Gaither High School is a public high school located in the Northdale area of Hillsborough County, Florida.
+Gaither High School is a public high school located in the Northdale area of Hillsborough County, Florida, United States.
 It opened in 1984 and is located on 16200 North Dale Mabry Highway.
-Bloomingdale High School, located in Valrico, Florida, was built around the same time and has the same architectural design.
+Bloomingdale High School in Valrico, Florida, was built around the same time and has the same architectural design.

-The school serves the communities of Northdale, Carrollwood Village, Lake Magdalene and other parts of northern Hillsborough County, such as Avila, and parts of southern Lutz.
+The school serves the communities of Northdale, Carrollwood Village, Lake Magdalene, and other parts of northern Hillsborough County, such as Avila and parts of southern Lutz.

 History and traditions

-When Gaither first opened up its doors in 1984–85, Seniors were not in attendance, and the school served only 9th-11th graders (Gaither did not have a class of 1985).
-In the 1985-86 year, (class of 1989) Gaither kept its doors open to 9th graders.
-The following year in 1986–87, Gaither ceased to include 9th graders and began to only house the 10th-12th grades until 1997 when Gaither reinstated a four-year program.
+When Gaither first opened up its doors in 1984–85, seniors were not in attendance, and the school served only 9th–11th graders.
+(Gaither did not have a class of 1985.)
+In the 1985–86 year (class of 1989), Gaither kept its doors open to 9th graders.
+The following year in 1986–87, Gaither ceased to include 9th graders and began to only house the 10th–12th grades until 1997, when Gaither reinstated a four-year program.
 Gaither's graduating class of 1988 was the very first group of students that included all four years.